bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 Bevy works great using Rust's default configuration.
 However, if you know your way around a compiler and find that Bevy's iterative compilation times are still too slow for you, try fine-tuning the following options:

 * **Enable Bevy's Dynamic Linking Feature**: This is the most impactful compilation time decrease!
-If `bevy` is a dependency, you can compile the binary with the "dynamic_linking" feature flag (enables dynamic linking). **Important!** On Windows you _must_ also enable the [perfomance optimizations](#compile-with-performance-optimizations) or you will get a [`too many exported symbols`](https://github.com/bevyengine/bevy/issues/1110#issuecomment-1312926923) error.
+If `bevy` is a dependency, you can compile the binary with the "dynamic_linking" feature flag (enables dynamic linking). **Important!** On Windows you _must_ also enable the [performance optimizations](#compile-with-performance-optimizations) or you will get a [`too many exported symbols`](https://github.com/bevyengine/bevy/issues/1110#issuecomment-1312926923) error.

   ```sh
   cargo run --features bevy/dynamic_linking